 Who can be the defendant in a medical malpractice lawsuit?

 Any healthcare provider who is licensed to practice or work in New Jersey could be liable for medical negligence.
 Providers can include individual defendants, such as doctors and nurses.
 They can also be organizations, such as hospitals, medical centers, nursing homes, or pharmacies.
 Our law firm can assist you in determining if the person or entity that caused you harm is a provider with liability under New Jersey law.

 Can you sue for what potentially could have occurred during a medical procedure?

 If no harm occurs to you, it may not be cost effective to pursue a malpractice lawsuit.Even if you learn of a safety, professional or ethical issue involving your procedure, these problems, alone, do not justify a malpractice lawsuit.
 Also, a misdiagnosis on its own is probably not grounds for a lawsuit.
 However, if this misdiagnosis caused harm and was due to negligent care, you will want to speak to an attorney regarding your options.

 What is informed consent?

 Hospitals and medical providers ask patients to sign informed consent forms.
 These documents advise patients of the risks associated with treatments or surgeries.
 If you sign a consent, you are stating that you understand any medical risks and agree to proceed with treatment.
 Informed consent forms do not shield the physician who has been negligent.
 If there is evidence of malpractice, a claim or lawsuit can be filed.

-We know you may have concerns that are not covered in this medical malpractice FAQ section.
+Wondering how you know if you have a Medical Malpractice case?
+You may have concerns that are not covered in this medical malpractice FAQ section.
 Call or email us at 973-228-9898 today to receive answers to your specific questions.
-Our NJ medical malpractice attorneys stand ready to assist you!
+Our NJ med mal attorneys stand ready to assist you!

 103 Eisenhower Parkway, 2nd Floor